Modern Slavery Act

 Neon is committed to operating ethically and with a high level of integrity and transparency in all business dealings.
 We will not tolerate any form of slavery, servitude, forced labour or human trafficking (Modern Slavery) and this statement sets out our approach and the steps we are taking to safeguard against any form of Modern Slavery taking place within our business or our supply chain.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for the financial year ending 31 December 2016 for all UK companies that are wholly owned within the Neon group.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for the financial year ending 31 December 2017 for all relevant UK companies that are wholly owned within the Neon group and for GAI Indemnity, which is held in common ownership with the Neon Group.

 We are committed to maintaining a work environment which respects the dignity, freedom and diversity of all of our employees, officers, contractors, temporary or volunteer staff and we operate a number of policies to support this environment, including: Equal Opportunities policy, Anti-Harassment and Bullying policy, Fit and Proper policy, Whistleblowing policy.